-All officers shall be members of this church in good standing and shall, with the exception of the pastor, be elected for a term of office as provided in Article IV of the constitution.
+All officers shall be members of this church in good standing and shall, except for the pastor, be elected for a term of office as provided in Article IV of the constitution.

 As the first meeting of the year each board and committee shall elect a chairman and a secretary and shall establish a regular time of meeting.

 The resignation of officers should be in writing to the church and be effective on the date specified in the resignation.